Ex-Omni: Enabling 3D Facial Animation Generation for Omni-modal Large Language Models: Method

 \subsection{Unified Speech-Text Representation}

-Given a speech waveform $a$ and a text input $x$, we map both modalities into a shared LLM token embedding space.
+Given a speech waveform $a$ and a text input $x$, we map both inputs into a shared LLM token embedding space.
 Specifically, speech is first encoded into high-level representations and then projected as

 while text tokens are embedded as

 where $d$ denotes the LLM embedding dimension.

 The unified input is constructed by concatenation: